Rhode Island Covid-19 Help

 • Soaring “Local” Inflation (High Cost Of Living) means families are losing thousands of dollars of purchasing power each year, as prices on many staples continue to rise.
 Groceries cost too much.
 Clothing costs too much.
 Housing costs too much.
 Electricity costs too much.

-• These unchecked levels of federal & bond funds and indiscriminate state spending are a direct and major cause why local prices have risen so significantly.
+• It’s a basic “supply and demand” situation: Combined with over-regulation (which limits output, or supply), these unchecked levels of federal & bond funds and indiscriminate state spending (which increases consumer spending power, or demand) are a direct and major cause why local prices have risen so significantly.

 • For too many families, rises in family incomes are not keeping pace with rises in the local cost of living.
 “Shrinkflation”, where consumers get LESS product for the same spend, is also a direct cause of government over-spending.